 - Change to the directory where you have downloaded P2PP.
 In the following, we call this directory the installation directory.

 - Run the following sequence of commands:

-- If Java is already installed on your computer, skip the following step.
-If you have retrieved a Java package from our download page, unpack it in the same directory as P2PP, using this command:
+- Note: if you have retrieved a Java package from our download page, you can unpack it using this command:

 gunzip -c jre<version>.tar.gz | tar xvf -